 No, unfortunately each name must be submitted as a separate entry, one for Henry and another for Amelia.

 Names will be placed to best fit the decal on the boat; however, the Launch A Memory team will make every endeavour to place names together where this is the expressed wish of the donor.
 In order for the team to realise this, names should be submitted by the same person, one straight after the other.
-You can confirm this by emailing
+Please then confirm this by emailing

 No, anyone can be celebrated in this way.
 Launch a Memory is primarily a way of paying tribute and remembering a loved one, but they do not have to be deceased.